-What Does “Spare the Rod, Spoil the Child” Mean in the Bible?
+“Spare the Rod, Spoil the Child” - True Origin and Bible Meaning

 If matrimony and hanging go

 Love is a boy by poets stil’d;

 Then spare the rod, and spoil the child.

 This is night and day compared to the biblical verse containing the phrase “spare the rod.”
 The term “spoil the child” is not actually in the Bible.
 What “spare the rod, spoil the child” actually means in reference to biblical guidance is to guide our children in the way they should go.
 Let’s explore this phrase further in the Bible.